 The only gull in the world that feeds at night is the Creagrus furcatus, swallow-tailed gull.
 They eat the fish and squid that come up to the ocean’s surface at night looking for plankton.
 Swallow-tailed gulls are most likely to be found nesting on rocky ledges and cliffs, but they can be found on all islands.
 Like the albatross, these Galapagos birds find lifelong mating partners, and both males and females care for the chicks.

 Frigatebirds are Galapagos’s pirates of the air.
 There are two species of frigatebirds found on the islands, great and magnificent.
 Darwin’s nickname for these birds was “condors of the ocean” because of their wide wingspan.
-These birds are incredible fliers, and can impressively stay airborn for months at a time.
+These birds are incredible fliers, and can impressively stay airborne for months at a time.
 These aerial maneuvering skills come in handy for these pirate-birds, whose feeding strategy is to take fish from other sea birds in mid-air.